-Curious about what makes rats and mice different from one another?
-The pest control experts at Russell’s Pest Control in East Tennessee can help!
+Curious about what makes rats and mice similar and different from one another?
+The pest control experts at Russell’s Pest Control in Knoxville can help!

 When it comes to rodents, mice and rats are two of the most common pests that can invade our homes and cause a variety of problems.
 While they may appear similar at first glance, there are several significant differences between these two species.
 Understanding these distinctions is crucial for effective pest control and prevention.
 Keep reading to find out more!